Years 7 - 9

 We believe that the intellectual, physical and social development of young adults requires an atmosphere of mutual respect and the encouragement of curious minds.

-The Middle Years program at Albert Park College offers a guaranteed, quality online curriculum that is differentiated for each individual student’s abilities and interests.
-By differentiating process, product and content, students are immersed in deep learning which allows them to access curriculum that is suited to their individual level of knowledge and skill.
+The Middle Years program offers a quality online curriculum that is differentiated for each student's abilities and interests.
 Extension and enrichment opportunities are provided for students at all stages of learning across all subjects.